Fever blisters: Stages, Causes, and Management

 Contents

-Fever blisters, also known as cold sores, are triggered by the herpes simplex virus type 1 (HSV-1).
-After an initial infection, this virus remains in your body and can reactivate later, often due to specific factors.
-Common triggers include:- Stress
+Fever blisters are caused by the herpes simplex virus type 1 (HSV-1).
+After the initial infection, the virus remains dormant in the body and can reactivate later due to certain triggers.
+Common causes and triggers include:- Spread through close contact, such as kissing or sharing utensils, towels, or toothbrushes with someone who has an active blister

 - Weakened immune system